 You may think how to clean your chicken coop is pretty self explanatory.
 Well it is, sort of.
 But the truth is that if you want to prevent diseases in your flock, discourage flies, and be invisible to the neighbors there is a better way to clean your coop than just removing all the dirty straw.
-A basic clean out is absolutely necessary, but it’s important to deep clean your chicken coop once or twice a year as well.
+A basic clean out is absolutely necessary.
+However, it’s important to deep clean your chicken coop once or twice a year as well.

 I procrastinated cleaning the chicken coop much too long.
 I meant to do it in the spring, and here it is August.
 Then I finally picked a day, and guess what, it’s the hottest day of the entire year!
 I got started earlier in the day and pretended it was a good thing so the coop would dry faster.
 Well the coop did dry, and the birds are happily asleep in their freshly clean coop.